-1Prepare 6 8-ounce jelly jars by sterilizing in boiling water or running them through the rinse cycle in the dishwasher; keep hot.
+1Prepare jars and lids according to manufacturer’s instructions for sterilized jars.
+Keep jars hot.
 Fill a boiling water bath canner half full of hot water and bring to a simmer; cover and keep hot.

 2Place water and rhubarb in a saucepan and bring to a boil.
 Reduce heat and cover.
 Cook over low heat until rhubarb is tender.
 Remove from heat.

 3Wash and stem strawberries.
 Crush well with a potato masher or food processor.
 Measure out 2 ¼ cups of prepared strawberries and place in a non-reactive pan.
 Measure 1 ¾ cups prepared rhubarb and add to the strawberries and mix well.

 4Stir the pectin into the strawberry mixture and bring to a full rolling boil over high heat, stirring constantly.
 Stir in sugar and return mixture to a full rolling boil and boil 1 minute.
 Remove from heat and skim off any foam that has formed on the top of the jam.